JackKelly/JackKelly.github.io/_posts/2024-06-11-our-experience-of-whooping-cough.md

 My kids were both vaccinated against whooping cough when they were younger.
 But immunity wanes after several years.

-My 10 yearold son and my wife both also caught coughs (a few weeks after my cough started).
+My 10 year old son and my wife both also caught coughs (a few weeks after my cough started).
 My son had the least symptoms (which I'd guess is because he's most recently had his whooping cough vaccine).
 My son just had a slightly annoying cough for about 10 days.
 No other symptoms.
 My wife had an annoying cough for a few weeks, with no other symptoms.
 Neither my son nor my wife got full-blown coughing fits.
 Neither my wife nor my son needed to see a doctor (so they didn't get any meds).

 ## What did the doctor say?
 Which medications did we get?